 • To develop and maintain equipment standards for hickory play.

 ABOUT GEARHART GOLF LINKS

 Legend has it that Gearhart Golf Links began life in about 1888, starting out as three holes of true links-style golf amongst the seaside meadows that characterize the North Oregon coast.
 Golf, somewhat new to the U.S., came to Gearhart by way of visitors to the bustling resort who had experienced the game in Europe and found Gearhart’s meadows a perfect setting.
 By 1892, golf was a regular pastime for guests of the Hotel Gearhart on the three-hole course just across the street.
 With this history, Gearhart Golf Links claims the mantle of The Oldest Golf Course West of the Mississippi River and shares the early spotlight with such courses as Victoria Golf Club (1893), Tacoma Country and Golf Club (1894) and Del Monte Golf Club (1897).
 From its original three holes, Gearhart Golf Links has stayed true to its Scottish roots and offers a pleasurable round (now 18 holes) for all golfers.
 To this day, the course retains that classic links-style flavor, with a hint of traditional Northwest design features.

-A full write-up of the history of Gearhart Golf Links can be found here, by author, Martin Pool.
+A full write-up of the early history of Gearhart Golf Links can be found here, by author, Martin Pool.